Neurologist

 "I'm looking for ..."
 I gave her the description of my girlfriend, and told her I was supposed to meet her at the lobby.

 "I know where she is.
 I'll show you.
-Just follow me," and off she went with a risk walk.
-"Make sure you can keep up!" she said to me.
+Just follow me," and off she went with a brisk walk.
+"Make sure you can keep up!"

 So she led me to the dining room, and I saw my girlfriend there.
 I thanked the lady, and she walked away with a big I'm-glad-I'm-of-help smile.

-My girlfriend was helping her father get settled in the dining room, so she asked me to wait for her.
+My girlfriend was helping her father get settled in the dining room, so she asked me to wait for her for a bit more.
 On my way back to the lobby, I ran into that same lady with her big smile again.

 “Are you looking for someone?”